icpc-ufrn/competitive_programming/ideas/shortest_path.md

 Because of this, we only need to keep and "horizon" of the `K` next layers in such graph.
 While using a circular vector of queues of size `K+1`, we can a BFS in `O(N*K+E)`: for each node, we may need to find the next valid queue in `O(K)`.

+This works like a Dijkstra but we use an array of queues for sorting and also we don't need to sort inside the same queue.

 #### Real-weighted edges on BFS
 Suppose that our graph has edge weights in a **real** range `[1;K)`, Dijkstra is too slow but `K` is small.
 First, for using BFS instead of Dijkstra, we need something like Dial's algorithm.
 Secondly, we need to know to which bucket assign vertex distance.
+Note that inside the same bucket, in order to keep Dial's assympotitcs, vertices can't be sorted i.e. their order must not matter.

-Since every weight is at least `1`, we can put all vertices `x` with same `floor(dist[x])` together in the same queue.
+We thus can put all vertices `x` with same `floor(dist[x])` together since every weight is at least `1`.
-We can then solve `[A;K*A)` if we index/cluster using `floor(d[x]/A)`.
+Also, we can then solve `[A;K*A)` if we index/cluster using `floor(d[x]/A)`.

-This works like a Dijkstra but we use an array of queues for sorting and also we don't need to sort inside the same distance cluster/queue.
-Some tricks can be used for avoiding precision errors since we are dealing with real numbers.

 #### (Irreplaceable) Edges in shortest path from `s` to `t`
 First, run a Dijkstra from `s` and other from `t`, which will compute, for each node `x`, its minimum distance to `s` (`d_s[x]`) and to `t` (`d_t[x]`).
 If an edge `(u,v)` with weight `w` is in the shortest path from `s` to `t`, then, it must be that `d_s[u] + w + d_t[v] = d_s[t] = d_t[s]`.
 Every edge `(u,v)` in the shortest path is responsible for an interval `[d_s[u], d_s[v]]` in the shortest path.
 If an edge is irreplaceable, it must be the only responsible for such interval i.e. doesn't intersect w/ other edge intervals.

+#### K-th shortest path
+For answering the k-th shortest path problem from a source `src`, you will need to modify you Dijkstra's shortest path vector to `d[x][k]` (k-th minimum distance to `x` from `src`) for each city.
+Also, pushing values from `x` to `y` will try to successively update values from the `0`-th shortest path to the `k-th` of `y`.
+If the `i-th` shortest path is updated, it's previous value should be now used in the `i+1`-th shortest path.
+Counting such paths is also a thing, just do it as in a normal DP problem.
+Beware if values are equal, you will not overwrite the counting, but add to it.